raissa-rrb/virtualInternships/EA/README.md

----
-title: 'Task one : feature proposal'

----

 # Task one : feature proposal

 > As a junior Software Engineer on College Football game, come up with a new feature to add